 Dip a lollipop stick about ⅓” into the candy coating and insert it about halfway into the bottom of a cake pop medallion.
 Repeat for all medallions.

 Dip each cake pop into the coating.
 Shake excess off and use a toothpick to pierce any air bubbles you notice.

-While the coating is still wet, place the diagonal end of the candy at the bottom of the cake pop.
-Make sure the candy is placed so the “ribbons” overlap slightly and flare outward.
+While the coating is still wet, place the diagonal end of the candies at the bottom of the cake pop so the “ribbons” overlap slightly and flare outward.
 Place on a cake pop stand to let dry completely.